 Creating and Working with Proxy Files: Step-By-Step

-With the new files created, go back to your video-editing software and offline the original footage.
+Step 5: With the new files created, go back to your video-editing software and offline the original footage.
 Then, re-connect the footage from within your editing software to the new proxy folder we created today.
 Resume editing your project.
 Editing software typically allows the ability to preview footage at a fraction of the original quality, which can help speed up performance even more.
-You can turn on this option if you'd like.
+You can turn on this option if you’d like.

-After completing your project and receiving 100% approval from your client, offline the proxy video files from within your editing software, just like we did to the original footage in Step 5.
+Step 6: After completing your project and receiving 100% approval from your client, offline the proxy video files from within your editing software, just like we did to the original footage in Step 5.
 Re-connect these files to the original folder with the original files.
 Playback your timeline once to make sure everything is linked correctly.
 If your sequence is set to a resolution lower than 4K, resize and crop your footage accordingly.

 That’s it.
 Once you’ve done all of this, you’ve successfully navigated a simple proxy workflow and saved yourself a considerable amount of time and brain damage.
 Using proxy files, editing high-resolution video is a much smoother process on your computer.
 You won’t risk software locking up and losing unsaved progress, which, as any freelancer can tell you, is detrimental to the project and your creative enthusiasm.
 How do you make your editing workflow more efficient on older computers?
 Let us know down in the comments!